Frequently asked questions

 If I change my mind, can I transfer to a different department once I arrive at Imperial College?

-In certain circumstances it may possible to transfer Departments within the College.
+In certain circumstances it may possible to transfer to other Departments within the College.
 This will depend on whether you meet the requirements for the Department you wish to transfer to and whether they have any capacity to accept you.
 This would also be subject to the approval of your current Department.
 In principal, the earlier you make a clear decision on what you want to study, the more likely we will be able to support your request.

 Can I transfer my course after I arrive?